DigitalCommons/open-data-and-maps/data/docs/README.md

 make -f ../../tools/se_open_data/makefiles/generate.mk edition=experimental
 ```

 The generated files will have been placed in the `generated-data/[edition]/www` folder.
+Like the CSV files, you may occasionally need to manually remove this folder to run the Makefile again.

 ## Deploy files to server